catberry/catberry/docs/index.md

 };
 ```

-As you may notice, every event handler is bound to current instance of
+As you may notice, every event handler is bound to the current instance of
-component, you do not need to use
+the component, you do not need to use
 [`.bind(this)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)
 by yourself.
-Also you can use bind method to make additional bindings outside
+Also, you can use bind method to make additional bindings outside
 the component and then unbind it manually in `unbind` method.

-After component is removed from the DOM all event listeners will be removed
+After a component is removed from the DOM all event listeners will be removed
 correctly and then `unbind` method will be called (if it exists).

 Please, keep in mind that cat-component's constructor and `render` methods
 are isomorphic and they are executing from both server and client-side
 environments.
-Therefore you can not use environment-specific global objects
+Therefore, you can not use environment-specific global objects
 and functions like `window`, `process` or DOM methods inside these methods.

 ## Cat-component Context